tkeom0114/OOP/README.md

 Developed by Tae Kang Eom
 Illustrated by Hee Yeon Kim

-If you want to execute the project result, execute .exe in Execute File
+If you want to execute the project result, execute OOP_Project.exe in Execute File